 Duncan, Ian, Ric Curtis, et al. 2017.
 “Hepatitis C Serosorting among People Who Inject

 Drugs in Rural Puerto Rico.”
 Preventive Medicine Reports 6:38–43.

 Duncan, Ian, Patrick Habecker, et al. 2017.
 “Needle Acquisition Patterns, Network Risk and

 Social Capital among Rural PWID in Puerto Rico.”
 Harm Reduction Journal 14(1):69.

 Duncan, Ian, Patrick Habecker, Dane Hautala, Bilal Khan, and Kirk Dombrowski.
 2018.

 “Injection-Related Hepatitis C Serosorting Behaviors among People Who Inject Drugs: An Urban/Rural Comparison.”
 Journal of Ethnicity in Substance Abuse 1–16.

 I have experience as a teaching assistant for several courses, including introductory-level anthropology and sociological theory.
 I also was tasked with developing the curriculum for one-credit lab courses tied to the sociology department’s basis statistics course at Nebraska-Omaha.
-Currently, I work as a research assistant to Dr. Kirk Dombrowski on a variety of projects, most of which focus on social network analysis.
+At UNL, I developed the online version of SOCI 252 – Health, Medicine, and Society, and have taught the course the past two summers.

 M.A.: University of Nebraska-Omaha